djugei/dumbnet/README.md

 Since the whole network layout needs to be known at compile time the dimensions of inputs and outputs are checked.

+## Easy to get started
+No need for OpenCL or CUDA, it just runs on your CPU.
+Or basically any other CPU for that matter.

 ## Optimization
 The whole network being known to the compiler might enable some optimizations.
 That said the library is currently not very well optimized.

+Also it was a fun challenge and actually worked out :)

+Check the examples directory for some simple networks to get started.

 <!-- cargo-sync-readme end -->